Henny Penny: History

 The story was part of the oral folk tradition and only began to appear in print after the Brothers Grimm had set a European example with their collection of German tales in the early years of the 19th century.
 One of the earliest to collect tales from Scandinavian sources was Just Mathias Thiele, who in 1823 published an early version of the Henny Penny story in the Danish language.
-The names of the characters there are Kylling Kluk, Høne Pøne, Hane Pane, And Svand, Gaase Paase, and Ræv Skræv.
+The names of the characters in this version are Kylling Kluk, Høne Pøne, Hane Pane, And Svand, Gaase Paase, and Ræv Skræv.
 In Thiele's untitled account, a nut falls on Kylling Kluk's back and knocks him over.
 He then goes to each of the other characters, proclaiming that "I think all the world is falling" and setting them all running.
 The fox Ræv Skræv joins in the flight and, when they reach the wood, counts them over from behind and eats them one by one.
 Eventually the tale was translated into English by Benjamin Thorpe after several other versions had appeared.

 Once the story began to appear in the English language, the titles by which they went varied considerably and have continued to do so.
-John Greene Chandler (1815-1879), an illustrator and wood engraver from Petersham, Massachusetts, published an illustrated children's book titled The Remarkable Story of Chicken Little in 1840.
+John Greene Chandler (1815–1879), an illustrator and wood engraver from Petersham, Massachusetts, published an illustrated children's book titled The Remarkable Story of Chicken Little in 1840.
 In this American version of the story, the characters' names are Chicken Little, Hen-Pen, Duck-Luck, Goose-Loose, and Fox-Lox; Chicken Little is frightened by a leaf falling on her tail.